brjoaof/besu-qbft-private-network/README.md

 - `chmod +x init-qbft.sh`
 - You need to know the name of the besu image.
 Replace ***hyperledger/besu*** with your image name
 - `./init-qbft.sh hyperledger/besu`
+- For images with PQC support, made by Venturus:
+- `./init-qbft.sh hyperledger/besu:pqc dilithium`
+- Use your image name instead of hyperledger/besu:pqc.